telerik/reporting-docs/designing-reports/overview.md

 ---
-title: Designing Reports Overview
+title: Overview
-page_title: Designing Reports Overview
+page_title: Creating Reports Overview
-description: Designing Reports Overview
+description: "Learn more about the report creation process and the report definition types when working with Telerik Reporting."
 slug: telerikreporting/designing-reports/overview
-tags: overview
+tags: telerik, reporting, creating, designing, reports, overview
 published: True
 position: 0
 ---

-# Designing Reports Overview
+# Creating Reports Overview

 To help you in creating effective reports, the __Telerik Reporting__  package provides three different implementations of a [complete graphical report designer]({%slug telerikreporting/designing-reports/report-designer-tools/overview%}).
 Depending on your requirements, you can choose between a [standalone desktop application]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}), a [web report designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}), or a [report designer that runs in Visual Studio]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).

 This document presents some general report designing tips that you can apply regardless of which report designer you use.

+## Report Definition Types

+Telerik Reporting supports declarative and programmatic report definition types.

+### Declarative Types

+The declarative report definitions can be in plain text format or compressed in a ZIP archive.

+Telerik Reporting supports the following declarative report definitions:

+* Telerik Report Definition XML (`.trdx`) is a plain text file with XML content.
+It's easier to review the report definition with simple text editors but all embedded resources like images are encoded with Base64 encoding and don't support localization.

+* Telerik Report Definition Package (`.trdp`) are compressed in a ZIP archive which contain the XML report definition and its resources.
+It's smaller in size, optimized for resources handling and supports [report localization]({%slug telerikreporting/designing-reports/localizing-reports%}).

+* Telerik Report Book Package (`.trbp`) is compressed in a ZIP archive report book XML definition.

+### Programmatic Types

+Telerik Reporting supports the following programmatic report definitions:

+* CS/VB Report is a custom class that inherits from [`Telerik.Reporting.Report`](/api/Telerik.Reporting.Report.html).

+* CS/VB Report Book is a custom class that inherits from [`Telerik.Reporting.ReportBook`](/api/Telerik.Reporting.ReportBook.html).

 ## Basic Tips for Working with Data